orbitmines/archive/projects/ONGOING Project - Funding.md

 ##### Hi there, no clue why you're here, but I'm still in need of some funding, none of these have worked for me yet: I'm roaming at https://discord.orbitmines.com/

-*Will always be ongoing - basically realizable as economic/practical/logistical considerations for the projects.
+*Will always be ongoing - basically realizable as economic/practical, ..., logistical considerations for the projects.
 Like things with hiring, always try to cover the things not already covered with a different approach.*

 ## 2024
 Try